-- Complete an X-rescue of another paddler in Level 4 conditions - Carry a swimmer a short distance using a bow and/or stern carry. - Demonstrate a paddle presentation rescue as a rescuer and as someone being rescued. - Perform an incapacitated paddler ('unconscious paddler', 'hand of God') rescue in L4 conditions - Recover an incapacitated swimmer into their kayak ('scoop rescue').
+- Complete an X-rescue of another paddler in Level 4 conditions. - Carry a swimmer a short distance using a bow and/or stern carry. - Demonstrate a paddle presentation rescue as a rescuer and as someone being rescued. - Perform an incapacitated paddler ('unconscious paddler') rescue in L4 conditions. - Recover an incapacitated swimmer into their kayak ('scoop rescue').

-Towing:
+Towing

-- Perform a contact tow from a dynamic environment to a sheltered area. - Perform a single point tow using a tow line for at least 200 metres. - Perform a tandem tow for a single paddler and a small raft for 200m. - Demonstrate accurate use of a throw rope to rescue a swimmer where/if applicable.
+- Perform a contact tow from a dynamic environment to a sheltered area. - Perform a single point tow using a tow line for at least 200 metres. - Perform the replacement of a paddler who is towing a two-person raft. - Demonstrate accurate use of a throw rope to rescue a swimmer where/if applicable.